 \label{sec:analog_method}

-The first considered AM is based on the analogy of the atmospheric circulation only \citep[Table \ref{table:method_2Z};][]{Obled2002, Bontron2005}.
-Searching for analogue situations to a target day starts by a seasonal stratification through a preselection step of the potential candidates for analogy.
-The restriction is a search for analogue days within a 4-month window centred on the target date for every year of the archive.
-The similarity of the atmospheric circulation of the target date with every day of the preselection is assessed by processing the \citet{Teweles1954} score (S1) that is a comparison of gradients on geopotential heights over a certain spatial window and at certain hours:
+The first considered AM is based on the analogy of atmospheric circulation only \citep[Table \ref{table:method_2Z};][]{Obled2002, Bontron2005}.
+Before searching for analogue situations for a target day, seasonal stratification is conducted through preselection of the potential candidates for analogy.
+The search is restricted to analogue days within a four-month window centred on the target date for every year of the archive.
+The similarity of the atmospheric circulation of the target date with every day of the preselection is assessed by processing the \citet{Teweles1954} score (S1), which is a comparison of gradients of geopotential heights over a particular spatial window and at certain hours:

 \begin{equation}